 The median is the number 'in the middle' of a set—so half of all households earn more than the median income household, and half earn less.

+And households need different degrees of spending power to live comfortably, depending on their size and shape.
 A household with one person in it needs less money to live comfortably than a household consisting of a couple and two children.
-To take these differences into account, incomes are adjusted for household composition.
-So what we're actually comparing is equivalised incomes.

 Absolute poverty is slightly trickier.
 The definition used by a number of international organisations (such as the UN and the World Bank) is that you cannot afford the basic needs of life—food, clothing, shelter and so on.

-This is absolute in the sense that it is measured relative to a fixed (real) standard of living, rather than relative to the population you are a member of.
+This is absolute in the sense that it’s measured relative to a fixed standard of living, rather than the rest of the population.

 Which measure to look at?